qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

 implement the gate with fewer CNOTs.

-For example, suppose we use both the controlled-Hadamard and controlled-:math:`Z` gates, which can both be implemented with a single CNOT.
+For example, suppose we use both the controlled-Hadamard and controlled-\ :math:`Z` gates, which can both be implemented with a single CNOT.
 With these we can make the following circuit:

 .. code:: python